Ludwigia adscendens (L.) H.Hara

-Ludwigia adscendens is a perennial floating herb with white spongy buoys and can float on water surface as well as creep over the surface of wetlands.
+Ludwigia adscendens is a perennial floating herb with white spongy buoys and can float on the water surface and creep over the wetlands' surface.
 The plant has simple leaves with elliptic blades, which are up to 3.8 inches (7 cm) long and up to 1.2 inches (3 cm) wide.
-Its petioles are up to 0.4 inch (1 cm) short.
-Its cream flowers emerge singly at axils, and each have 5 sepals, 5 petals, and 10 stamens.
+Its petioles are up to 0.4 inches (1 cm) short.
+Its cream flowers emerge singly at axils, and each has 5 sepals, 5 petals, and 10 stamens.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 This floating Ludwigia is native to Central and South America, where it can be found growing in stagnant waters and sections of riverine environments free of the current.
 It is a very common pond plant in warm climates or ponds in conservatories.
 Cultivation in an aquarium is a bit more complicated.